-As of the compliance date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient) or dates of discharge (inpatient) prior to October 1, 2014.
+As of the compliance date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient/professional) or dates of discharge (inpatient) before the compliance date.

 We will continue to follow communications from the regulatory authorities, and will adapt our approach as permitted.

 Yes.
 We have been accepting the revised form since January 6, 2014.
 We will continue to accept and process paper claims submitted on the CMS HCFA 1500 paper claim form version 08/05.
 The revised HCFA 1500 paper claim form version 02/12 supports various coding requirements and prepares for the conversion to ICD-10 diagnosis coding.
 Claims for dates of service beginning October 1, 2015 must include ICD-10 diagnosis codes.

 You should contact your billing or software vendors for information on their ICD-10 conversion and testing plans.
 And, look closely at clinical, financial, billing and coding processes to ensure readiness.

 Aetna is the brand name used for products and services provided by one or more of the Aetna group of companies, including Aetna Life Insurance Company and its affiliates (Aetna).